Local operators in the Sine-Gordon model: $\partial_\mu \phi \, \partial_\nu \phi$ and the stress tensor: Minkowski case

 the last sum in equation~\eqref{eq:mink_cons_tmunu_1} coming from the vertex operators in the stress tensor cancels the first sum in brackets in the first sum in equation~\eqref{eq:mink_cons_tmunu_1}, completely analogous to the Euclidean case.
-However, the other terms do not cancel, and to remove them we need to use the finite renormalisation freedom we still have, redefining time-ordered products involving one $\op_{\mu\nu}$ and one vertex operator $V_\alpha$.